How to Learn Poker in the Right Way – Expert Tips by Fedor Holz

 Instead of focusing on just that one hand, you should learn how to recognize similar albeit slightly different spots and develop a broader plan on how to play certain board textures.

 The main idea here is to develop a deeper understanding of different spots and what you should be focusing on in certain scenarios.
-As you study more, you’ll being to understand how changes to the board dynamics will influence your frequencies and other decisions throughout the hand.
+As you study more, you’ll begin to understand how changes to the board dynamics will influence your frequencies and other decisions throughout the hand.